PlanterApp/planter_blog/content/posts/tea-garden/index.md

 * Mint

   * Use the dried leaves, digestive and calming.
 Pairs well with other herbs like lavender
   * So many varieties of mint- each with slightly different flavors.
-Try out Chocolate Mint, or Apple, or tried-and-true Peppermint!
+Try out Chocolate Mint, or Apple Mint, or tried-and-true Peppermint!
 * Lemongrass

   * Stalks, digestive and calming